 The first moves to address and protect geosciences and geological heritage were made by organizations, groups and associations such as ProGeo, IUGS, IGCP, UNESCO’s Division of Earth Sciences and the Council of Europe and the Malvern Group.
 But the meeting between Nicolas Zorous of Greece and Guy Martini of France during the International Congress of Geology in China (1997) may be considered a turning point in the formation of the European Geoparks Network and then the Global Geoparks Network.
 Today, the two play an important role in the issue of geoparks in the world.

-The UNESCO-sponsored Global Geoparks Network was formed in 2004, with 17 geoparks from Europe and eight geoparks from China being its first members.
-161 geoparks from 44 countries by 2020 are members of the UNESCO Global Geoparks Network (GGN), with Qeshm being the only global geopark in Iran and the Middle East.
+The UNESCO-sponsored Global Geoparks Network was formed in 2004, with 17 geoparks from Europe and 8 geoparks from China being its first members.
 Another network previously formed was the European Geoparks Network (EGN).
 A new network, the Asia Pacific Geoparks Network (APGN), has emerged as the second regional network.
+It should be noted that 169 global geoparks have been registered in the UNESCO Global Geoparks list until 2021.

 The use of this article is unrestricted by mentioning the source.